+Inclusion

 Special Needs

-The School supports the policy of the Local Authority that, wherever possible, children with special educational needs will be integrated within the normal school situation.
-We ensure that, as far as possible, each child will be treated equally with full access to all areas of school life.
-A member of staff, the SENDCO, has responsibility for specific educational needs.
-However, all the teachers will ensure that the work is relevant for individual children.
+The school supports the policy of the Local Authority that, wherever possible, children with special educational needs will access wave one learning with their peers.
+We ensure that, as far as possible, each child is treated equally with full access to all areas of school life.
+A member of staff, the SENDCO, has responsibility for overseeing specific educational needs and all class teachers are responsible for ensuring that the work is accessible for children with specific needs.
 If it is apparent that a child requires particular support, parents are always involved in the decision making as to the best way forward.
-The SEND co-ordinator works with the Governing Body to re view the SEND policy.
+The SEND co-ordinator works with the Governing Body to review the SEND policy.
 Parents with children on the SEND register meet with the class teacher once a term to discuss individual programmes and targets.

+Mrs Frances Waddingham, SENDCO

 Accessibility for Inclusion

-Our School aims to be an inclusive school.
+Our school aims to be an inclusive school.
 We strive to make all our children welcome and to feel excited about their school day.
 Every child is different and we view differences as an opportunity for adults and children alike to learn more about each other.

-If your child has a disability, he or she will be treated no less favourably than other applicants for admission.
-The School has a policy for supporting children with special educational needs which is revised on an annual basis.
+The school has a policy for supporting children with special educational needs which is revised on an annual basis.
 This policy is available on the website and in the school office.
 Our aim is for all children to have access to all aspects of school life, as far as is reasonable and practicable.

+Definition of SEND at The Bellbird

+What are special educational needs?